typelevel/Laika/docs/02-running-laika/02-library-api.md

 ```

 This adds some additional flexibility, as it allows, for example, to keep reusable styles and templates separately.

-This is facilitated by the fact that Laika is not tied to the file system or any other rigid structure, but comes
+This flexibility is possible as Laika is not tied to the file system, but instead provides a @:ref(Virtual Tree Abstraction).
-with its own virtual tree abstraction.
-The internal, virtual path is represented by the `laika.ast.Path` type and relative links between them by
-`laika.ast.RelativePath`.

-This way you can freely combine content that originates in the file system with content that is loaded as a resource
-from a jar or content that is generated in-memory.

-When the merged directories contain sub-folders with the same name, those will be merged recursively.
-Only files with the same name in the same folder are treated as errors.

 ### Preparing Content